-CRC operation supports CRC data read back when CRC check fails; the CRC data generated from the target address range or entire device will be stored in a dedicated register GPRR (General Purpose Read Register) only when CRC check fails, and it can be read out through the GPRR read sequence with command 96h, least significant byte first.
+CRC operation supports CRC data read back when CRC check fails; the CRC data generated from the target address range or entire device will be stored in a dedicated register: general purpose read register (GPRR) only when CRC check fails, and it can be read out through the GPRR read sequence with command 96h, least significant byte first.
 GPRR is reset to default all 0 at the beginning of the CRC operation, and so customer will read all 0 if CRC operation pass.

-Please note that the GPRR is a volatile register.
+Note that the GPRR is a volatile register.
 It is cleared to all 0s on power-up and hardware/software reset.
 Read GPRR starts from the first location, when clocked continuously, will output 00h after location 64.